 You are only permitted to ask the opposing party a certain number of interrogatories, so it is important that you make your interrogatories meaningful.
 Typical questions that are asked in interrogatories in divorce cases include:

-Arami Law Office’s team of experienced Cook County family law attorney know how to make the best use of the tools of discovery.
+Arami Law’s team of experienced Cook County family law attorney know how to make the best use of the tools of discovery.
 We can also provide you with the assistance you need to accurately answer interrogatories that are posed to you without committing yourself to an answer that will haunt you during your divorce proceeding.
 The sooner you contact our firm, the more effective your divorce discovery will be.
 Call our firm at (312) 212-1399 or contact us online.